BaseCase/trying_out_test_double/README.md

 Is the "undefined" supposed to be "bob"?
 It is very possible that I misunderstood the docs and this is expected.

+### Verdict
+I like it!
+Next time I start up a larger project I will try to grab testdouble.js instead of my usual sinon and see how it goes :)